xocite/plktio/src/posts/2019/11-November/2019-11-17-freshening-your-debian-install.md

 /dev/sda3  1550336 117229567 115679232 55.2G Linux LVM
 ```

 The plan is to create a new Debian partition with LVM, run debootstrap into it, chroot, set up SSH remote access by copying the config over from the old install.
-Snapshotting the configuration and do a test run booting it with libvirt.

 # Preparing LVM
 As with any major operation, we should snapshot our current state so we can restore if things don't go well.
+However, because the change is taking place in a new logical volume we can simply leave the old LV untouched.

 First we'll backup the LVM headers for physical volumes, volume groups, and logical volumes.
 ```